Henry Morton Stanley: Later years

-On his return to Europe, Stanley married Welsh artist Dorothy Tennant.
+On his return to Europe, Stanley married English artist Dorothy Tennant.
 They adopted a child named Denzil, who was the son of one of Stanley's first cousins, though Stanley concealed this fact from the public and possibly even from Dorothy.
 Denzil later donated around 300 items to the Stanley archives at the Royal Museum of Central Africa in Tervuren, Belgium in 1954.
 He died in 1959.

-Mainly at his wife's behest, Stanley entered Parliament as a Liberal Unionist member for Lambeth North, serving from 1895 to 1900.
+Mainly at his wife's behest, Stanley took up British citizenship and entered Parliament as a Liberal Unionist member for Lambeth North, serving from 1895 to 1900.
 He disliked politics and made little impression on Parliament.
 He became Sir Henry Morton Stanley when he was made a Knight Grand Cross of the Order of the Bath in the 1899 Birthday Honours, in recognition of his service to the British Empire in Africa.
 In 1890, he was given the Grand Cordon of the Order of Leopold by King Leopold II.

 Stanley died at his home at 2 Richmond Terrace, Whitehall, London on 10 May 1904.
 At his funeral, he was eulogised by Daniel P. Virmar.
 His grave is in the churchyard of St Michael and All Angels' Church in Pirbright, Surrey, marked by a large piece of granite inscribed with the words "Henry Morton Stanley, Bula Matari, 1841–1904, Africa".
 Bula Matari translates as "Breaker of Rocks" or "Breakstones" in Kongo and was Stanley's name among locals in Congo.
 It can be translated as a term of endearment for, as the leader of Leopold's expedition, he commonly worked with the labourers breaking rocks with which they built the first modern road along the Congo River.
 Author Adam Hochschild suggested that Stanley understood it as a heroic epithet, but there is evidence that Nsakala, the man who coined it, had meant it humorously.